lazlowa/pypz-python/CLA.md

 ## Representation and Warranty

-You represent and warrant that they have the right to grant the copyright license set forth in this agreement and that the contribution **does not** violate any third-party rights.
+You represent and warrant that you have the right to grant the copyright license set forth in this agreement and that the contribution **does not** violate any third-party rights.

 ## Contributor's Responsibilities

-You agree to promptly notify the project *pypz* if they become aware of any facts or circumstances that would make the representations and warranties in this agreement inaccurate in any respect.
+You agree to promptly notify the project *pypz* if you become aware of any facts or circumstances that would make the representations and warranties in this agreement inaccurate in any respect.